 Join Matthew and Kelly Stafford in building more opportunity for Detroit youth

 As part of their ongoing commitment to the SAY Detroit Play Center, the Staffords have pledged $1 million to launch efforts to build a new annex on the grounds of Lipke Park.
+They were later joined by a matching gift from the A.A.
+Van Elslander Foundation.
 A 20,000-square-foot facility, the Kelly and Matthew Stafford and Friends Education Center will include classrooms, learning labs and an auditorium.
 It will allow SAY Detroit to expand its services and house a growing and diverse range of programming, including vocational and technical training for adults.

 Interest in major gifts should be directed to Richard Kelley, Executive Director, here.